play-co/shooter/views/readme.md

 If you use an `InputView` then you can set the `blockEvents` property of all other views in the game to `false` which increases the performance.

-The `InputView` class does not have any relevant public functions but does emit usefull events.
+The `InputView` class does not have any relevant public functions but does emit useful events.

 #### Events